 Family-Match is the Organization's data driven tool designed to leverage data and predictive analytics to connect waiting kids more efficiently and appropriately with waiting families.
-Currently implemented in three states, over the past three years, Family-Match has helped over 700 children with significant special needs get matched with adoptive families and has celebrated over 310 finalized adoptions.
-The Organization has recently expanded Family-Match to helping mobilize prospective foster and adoptive parents for waiting children from the moment of their initial inquiry and within its first 9 months improved the percentage of recruited families who completed licensure by 75%.
+Currently implemented in three states, over the past four years, Family-Match has helped over 925 children with significant special needs get matched with adoptive families and has celebrated over 430 finalized adoptions.
+Additionally, through its expanded application, Family-Match has helped mobilize 1,200+ new, prospective foster and adoptive parents for waiting children in one state over a nine month period.